iifl-logo

-The following discussion is intended to convey managements perspective on our financial condition and results of operations for the Stub period ended July 31st 2024 and the period ended 31st March 2024, 31st March 2023 and 31st March 2022.
-One should read the following discussion and analysis of our financial condition and results of operations in conjunction with the section titled "Restated Financial Information" on page 165 of the Draft Red Herring Prospectus.
-This discussion contains forward-looking statements and reflects our current views with respect to future events and our financial performance and involves numerous risks and uncertainties, including, but not limited to, those described in the section entitled "Risk Factors" on page 22 of this Draft Red Herring Prospectus.
-Actual results could differ materially from those contained in any forward-looking statements and for further details regarding forward-looking statements, kindly refer to the chapter titled "Forward-Looking Statements" of this Draft Red
+The following discussion is intended to convey managements perspective on our financial condition and results of operations for the stub period ended 31 st July 2025 and the period ended 31 st March 2025, 31 st March 2024 and 31 st March 2023.
+One should read the following discussion and analysis of our financial condition and results of operations in conjunction with the section titled "Restated Financial Information" on page 188 of the Red Herring Prospectus.
+This discussion contains forward-looking statements and reflects our current views with respect to future events and our financial performance and involves numerous risks and uncertainties, including, but not limited to, those described in the section entitled "Risk Factors " on page 24 of this Red Herring Prospectus.
+Actual results could differ materially from those contained in any forward-looking statements and for further details regarding forward-looking statements, kindly refer to the chapter titled "Forward-Looking Statements" of this Red Herring Prospectus.
+Unless otherwise stated, the Restated Financial Information of our Company used in this section has been derived from the Restated Financial Information.
+Our financial year ends on March 31 of each year.
+Accordingly, unless otherwise stated, all references to a particular financial year are to the 12-month period ending March 31 of that year.

 BUSINESS OVERVIEW

 The founders bring substantial expertise to the companys operations.
 Parag Agarwal has over 20 years of experience in investment management, having held senior roles in private equity, including Vice President of Investments at Masan Group and Investment Manager at Avigo.
 Parth Pande, with his background in digital business management, spent a decade at Citibank, where he managed a large retail asset franchise and a significant loan portfolio.
 Vivek Bhatia, an entrepreneur with experience in retail financial services distribution, has played a pivotal role in developing the companys operations, human resources, and agent network, particularly in South India.
-Together, their combined experience and leadership form the solid foundation of Finance Buddhas growth.
+Together, their combined experience and leadership form the solid foundation of Finance Buddhas gr owth.

 Finance Buddha operates with a hybrid customer acquisition strategy that integrates both digital channel and a wide network of external agents i.e., agent channel.
 This allows the company to reach a broad range of prospective borrowers.
 Once a customer expresses intent, the platform uses its matchmaking technology to compare loan offers from multiple lenders, advising customers on the most suitable options.
 The company guides them through the entire loan application process, ensuring a seamless experience until the loan is disbursed.
-While Finance Buddha doesnt take any credit risk (as the decision to approve or reject a loan rest with the lender), it earns a commission from lenders when a loan is successfully disbursed.
+While Finance Buddha doesnt take any credit risk (as the decision to approve or reject a loan re st with the lender), it earns a commission from lenders when a loan is successfully disbursed.

 A key differentiator for Finance Buddha is its unique hybrid business model, which combines conventional lending with digital lending.
 This model allows the company to offer a broad range of loan solutions to different customer segments.
 The Agent model, which relies on a wide network of agents, enables the company to access a curated audience of customers, often with preliminary checks already completed, leading to higher conversion rates.
 The digital model aspect, powered by the companys proprietary tech platform, enables the processing and enrichment of customer data using both internal and third-party variables, which is then leveraged for future cross-selling and up-selling opportunities.